Pursuing Compensation For Injuries Suffered By Wandering Nursing Home Residents

-If your family member — a resident of a care facility for people with Alzheimer's or dementia — wandered off and was injured, you have good reason to consult with a nursing home lawyer.
+If a family member living in a care facility for people with Alzheimer’s or dementia wandered off and was injured, you have good reason to consult with an Ohio nursing home lawyer.

 - Your loved one may have been required to wear a wrist or ankle bracelet, but the day of his or her disappearance from the home, a caregiver had failed to put it on.